MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

     :::image type="content" source="../../../../assets/images/submission/validation-in-meeting-improper-navigation-leveles.png" alt-text="Screenshot that shows an example of in-meeting dialog with multiple navigation levels.":::

 * Deep links in tabs mustn't link to an external webpage but within Teams.
-For example, task modules or other tabs. [*Mandatory Fix*]
+For example, dialogs or other tabs. [*Mandatory Fix*]

     :::image type="content" source="../../../../assets/images/submission/validation-navigation-view-button-not-linked-static-tab.png" alt-text="validation-nav-view-button-not-linked-static-tab":::